Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-09-12-vim_config.md

 ---

-To make the most of the autocompletetion, I use [coc.nvim](https://github.com/neoclide/coc.nvim).
+To enable autocompletetion, I use [`coc.nvim`](https://github.com/neoclide/coc.nvim).

-coc.nvim requires node.js (v14.14 and up) and npm, since I'm using port, it can be installed by:
+`coc.nvim` requires node.js (v14.14 and up) and npm, since I'm using port, it can be installed by:

 ```
 sudo port install nodejs18 npm8
 ```

-Now, to install coc.nvim, add the following to your `.vimrc`:
+Now, to install `coc.nvim`, add the following to your `.vimrc`:
 ```
 Plugin 'neoclide/coc.nvim'
 ```